BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

    3. Flipping coins to generate 128 bits of entropy takes 128 flips.
 That's a lot!
 1. [  ] "Save" it.

-You're now ready to read an xpub into Sparrow[^31]:
+You're now ready to read an xpub into your transaction coordinator[^31]:

+**Transaction Coordinator Instructions:**

-1. [  ] Display the Account in Gordian Seed Tool
+1. [  ] Display the Account in Gordian Seed Tool.
    1. Select the seed.
-   2. Touch "Authenticate"[^23]
+   2. Touch "Authenticate"[^23].
    3. Touch "Derive Key" and "Other Key Derivations".
-   4. Scroll down to "Secondary Derivation" and Choose "Account Descriptor"
+   4. Scroll down to "Secondary Derivation" and Choose "Account Descriptor".
    5. Export the Account Descriptor, which should show an Animated QR.
-1. [  ] Input the Account into Sparrow
+1. [  ] Input the Account into Sparrow.
    1. On Sparrow, Choose "Keystore 2", which should already be selected.
    2. Select "Airgapped Hardware Wallet".
-   3. Click the "Scan" button for Gordian Seed Tool
+   3. Click the "Scan" button for Gordian Seed Tool.
    4. Hold your iPhone desplaying the Cosigner Public Key in front of the camera for your computer running Sparrow.
    5. An xpub of the appropriate key derivation should be imported.
 1. [  ] Change the label for "Keystone 2" in Sparrow to be something meaningful like "GST Active Key"[^25].

 You need to add a few things related to your Apple account to your Storage:

+**Transaction Coordinator Storage Instructions:**

 1. [  ] Record your iPhone PIN, your Apple account and password, a PIN to an Apple device, and your Apple recovery code (if you have one) on a piece of waterproof paper.
 2. [  ] Store your Apple information at your Primary Storage.

-**Optional Resilience Improvement: Store Apple Info in Cloud.** The following optional[^32] procedure will increase the resilience of your recovery backup by storing access info for your Apple account in the cloud
+**Optional Transaction Action Coordinator Resilience Improvement: Store Apple Info in Cloud.** The following optional procedure will increase the resilience of your recovery backup by storing access info for your Apple account in the cloud.

 1. [  ] Record your iPhone PIN, your Apple account and password, a PIN to an Apple device, and your Apple recovery code (if you have one) in encrypted cloud storage, such as at LastPass.

 **Optional Resilience Improvement: Use MicroSD Cards for SSKR Backup.** The following optional[^32] procedure will increase the resilience of your recovery backup by sharding your active seed from Gordian Seed Tool and saving those SSKRs to MicroSDs[^33].

-1. [  ] Attach Your SD Card Reader for iPhone to Your iPhone
+1. [  ] Attach Your SD Card Reader for iPhone to Your iPhone.
 1. [  ] Insert MicroSD Card #1[^34].
 1. [  ] In Gordian Seed Tool, again choose your Seed and "Backup" as a "SSKR Multi-Share" of "2 of 3".
 1. [  ] Choose "Export Shares Individually".
 1. [  ] Select to Export Shares as "QR Code"[^17].
-1. [  ] Click on the Export Icon for "Share 1".
+1. [  ] Click on the export icon for "Share 1".
 1. [  ] Scroll down to "Save to Files" and select it.
 1. [  ] "Save" the file to your MicroSD Card.
    1. The MicroSD card will typically be on the files list after your iPhone and iCloud, visible as a drive icon.